hoprnet/uHTTP-crypto/README.md

-# pHTTP-crypto
+# u(nlinked)HTTP-crypto

-p(rivate)HTTP crypto library

-Provides encryption and decryption functionality for pHTTP.
+Provides encryption and decryption functionality for uHTTP.

+## Deployment

+### Staging

+-   staging can be deployed from main
+-   run `yarn changeset version` to create the current changelog
+-   commit everything, create a matching tag and push to main
+-   run publish action with `beta`(default) tag

+### Production

+-   production must be deployed from main
+-   should come after a successful staging publishing
+-   run publish action with `latest` tag